 Note: Once the FQDN has been validated using this method, HARICA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

-3.2.2.4.3 [Reserved]
+3.2.2.4.3 Phone Contact with Domain Contact

 3.2.2.4.4 Constructed Email to Domain Contact

 Confirming the Applicant's control over the requested FQDN by